Thank you for reading our post, please rate this article at the end.

 How on earth can fish tell it will rain, given that they’re already swimming around in previous years’ rains?
 Easy, they detect and react to changes in atmospheric pressure.
 If you have a barometer at home, the same mechanism causes the barometer to change.

 Essentially, the atmosphere surrounding us exerts a certain amount of pressure on everything.
-It’s this pressure that makes the barometer go up or down.
+It’s this pressure that makes the barometer rise or fall.
 When the pressure increases, it usually means some nice weather is coming.
-If the pressure goes down, it’s a good indication that we’re due to some bad weather, and it’s time to grab your fishing rod, as the bass will be biting soon.
+If the pressure goes down, it’s a good indication that we’re due for some bad weather, and it’s time to grab your fishing rod, as the bass will be biting soon.

 During the Rainstorm